⇣ Drag elements to your custom footer ⇣

 Each time he told his story, he added further achievements about how he had jumped higher, leaped further and thrown discs and javelin far more distance than anyone else.
 He stated that a large number of people has seen all he had done and that he was well known amongst them.

-"If you knew a great athlete, any one of them could give testimonial as to who I am and what I have done" - he boasted.
+"It is a pity that none of know a great athlete, because any one of them could give testimonial as to who I am and what I have done" - he boasted.

 The demonstration of achievement is laid upon a bedrock of Truth built from dedication, perseverance and results.
 Claims that have been built upon sand, will soon crumble and fall away when held accountable for what soon proves false.